If you already know what a Vivid Vision is you can skip ahead to:

 This gives potential (and current) team members, partners, investors, and anyone else a clear vision they can see and feel and become excited about.

-And once you have your vision written out for each part of your business, you’ll have a living document that can help you:
+And once you write a Vivid Vision for your business, you’ll have a living document that can help you:

 One helpful exercise is to imagine that you’re filming every aspect of your business: your employees, customers, supplier relationships, and so on.
 Play the film in your mind: What do the big-picture details look like three years out?

-This is where many entrepreneurs get stuck when it comes to creating their Vivid Vision.
-It’s easy to get caught up in thinking about how you’ll get to your destination, but remember to focus on where you want to be.
-Don’t worry about how you’ll make it happen for now, just what you’d love to see.
+This is where many entrepreneurs get stuck when they try to write a Vivid Vision.
+Don’t get caught up in thinking about how you’ll get to your destination, just focus on where you want to be.

 For example, we recently created a Vivid Vision for a law firm.
 When they went through the process with our Vivid Visioneers, one of the partners said they wanted to increase their caseload to 75 a month (which was a lot for them).